single-spa/import-map-overrides/README.md

 Returns a boolean indicated whether the string module name is a currently disabled or not.

+### `window.importMapOverrides.addExternalOverride(urlToImportMap)`

+Set up an override to an external import map that is hosted at a different URL.
+The external import map has lower precendence than inline overrides created via `addOverride()` when using multiple import maps, and higher precedence when using a single import map.

+### `window.importMapOverrides.removeExternalOverride(urlToImportMap)`

+Remove an external import map override.
+Returns a boolean that indicates whether the override existed in the first place.

+### `window.importMapOverrides.getExternalOverrides()`

+Returns an array of string URLs, where each string is the URL to an external override import map.

+### `window.importMapOverrides.getCurrentPageExternalOverrides()`

+Similar to `getExternalOverrides()`, except it ignores any changes to the external overrides since the page was loaded.

+### `window.importMapOverrides.getExternalOverrideMap(urlsToImportMap?)`

+Returns a promise that resolves with the merged import map of all external override import maps.
+You can provide an array of strings `urlsToImportMap` to control which external import maps to fetch and merge.

+### `window.importMapOverrides.isExternalMapValid(urlToImportMap)`

+Takes one argument, `urlToImport`, and returns a promise that resolves with a boolean.
+When `true`, the url provided is one that hosts a valid import map.
+When `false`, the url provided doesn't host a valid import map.

 ## Events

 The import-map-overrides library fires an event called `import-map-overrides:change` on the window whenever the